 Once registered, you will be required to account for VAT charged on your taxable supplies through online monthly returns and pay any VAT due.
-There are 3 types of tax rates;
+In Kenya, there are currently three rates of VAT: standard rated at 16%, zero-rated, and exempt.

-For zero rated supplies.
-Goods listed in the 2nd Schedule to the VAT Act e.g. Exportation of goods/services, goods supplied to EPZ, Privileged persons and Public bodies etc
+0% Zero rates supplies.
+Goods listed in the 2^{nd} Schedule to the VAT Act.
+E.g. Exportation of goods/services, goods supplied to EPZ, privileged persons and public bodies etc.